Remote work: How to Secure

 • Secure VPN connections by only allowing a user access to a certain authorized device.

-• Monitor and react to any user session (including RDP and VPN) direct from the UserLock console.
+• Monitor and react to any user session (including RDP and VPN) directly from the UserLock console.

-UserLock supports 2FA through authenticator applications that include Google Authenticator, Microsoft Authenticator and LastPass Authenticator, or programmable hardware tokens such as YubiKey and Token2.
+UserLock supports 2FA through authenticator applications that include Google Authenticator, Microsoft Authenticator, and LastPass Authenticator, or programmable hardware tokens and keys such as YubiKey and Token2.